schnerring/schnerring.github.io/content/projects.md

 But in recent years, things changed with the rise of the cloud.
-The demand for modern cloud applications is constantly rising, and I find myself working more than ever with Microsoft Azure, Docker, Azure DevOps, Microsoft 365, and all the tools surrounding these technologies, which excites me.
+The demand for modern cloud applications is constantly rising, and I find myself working more than ever with Microsoft Azure, Docker, Azure DevOps, Microsoft 365, and all the tools surrounding these technologies, which is exciting.

 My passion for the .NET ecosystem has only grown stronger over the years.
 I am so happy with the way it has evolved and see myself working with it for many